rust-lang/sublime-rust/README.md

 ## About

 This package supports Rust starting with version 1.0, it makes no attempt at supporting earlier incompatible versions.
+This package is soley for Sublime Text 3+, and may not work on version 2

 ## Installation